9 Best Short Treks in Nepal for Beginners

 Day 05: Trek from Gosainkunda to Dhunche (1,960m) 6-7 hrs

-There snows heavily in the Gosaikunda territory during the winter.
+It snows heavily in the Gosaikunda territory during the winter.
 The winter season is not a good time to visit Gosaikunda, but you can see Lauribinayak.
-September to December and mid-March to early May are the best time for the Gosaikunda hike.
+September to December and mid-March to early May are the best times for the Gosaikunda hike.

 Chisapani Trek